bgamari/ghc-wiki-import/nested-cpr.md

 It would be nice to merge the code structure improvements and notes into master, to keep my branch short.
-But it is based on `better-ho-cardinality`, and that is not suitable for merging because of unexpected regressions even in `nofib` and ´rtak\`.
+But it is based on `better-ho-cardinality`, and that is not suitable for merging because of unexpected regressions even in `nofib` and `rtak`.
 So I am investigating.